Erotemic/xdoctest/README.rst

 This sets up the ability to invoke the ``xdoctest`` command line interface. ``python -m <modname> <command>``.

-However, it is typically prefered to just use the ``xdoctest`` executable and pass it the path to your file, or the name of an installed module.
+However, it is typically preferred to just use the ``xdoctest`` executable and pass it the path to your file, or the name of an installed module.
 In this case it is invoked like ``xdoctest -m <modname> <command>``.